Kartoneczek/Kartoneczek/README.md

 Hi, I’m @Kartoneczek.
 I’m interested in GameDev.
-I just started learning about progaming
+I just started learning about progaming.

 You can reach me on: